olin-electric-motorsports/olin-electric-motorsports/parts/README.md

 1. On ICs, Pin 1 must be marked with two dots and an extended line over the pin.
 The dots must have a radius of 0.3mm.

     ![screenshot of properly marked footprint](./docs/pin1_marking.png)
-1. The polarity of components must be indicated with a parallel line placed outside the component body near the cathode.
-The component outline must not extend around the anode.
+1. For polar components, the component outline must not extend around the anode.
+Additional markings should not be used.

     ![screenshot of diode with marking](./docs/diode_marking.png)
 1. Through hole components must indicate pin 1 with a square pad.

     ![screenshot of properly marked footprint](./docs/tht_marking.png)
 1. Silksreen designs in component footprints must be drawn with a line width of 0.12mm.

+1. The reference designator should be set to the `User.Comments` layer to avoid cluttering the silkscreen.

 ## 3DModels